Omarosa on 'Celebrity Big Brother': Trump tweets haunted me, had to 'serve' my country

 “There’s a lot of people that want to stab me in the back, kind of similar to the White House,” she said.
 “The one thing I learned from politics is you have to watch your back, and sometimes you have to watch your front too.”

-Immediately following their first meeting, Matthews, an E! correspondent, said he was having troubling dealing with Manigault Newsman’s “toxicity and negativity.”
+Immediately following their first meeting, Matthews, an E! correspondent, said he was having trouble dealing with Manigault Newman’s “toxicity and negativity.”